HUDAAYOUB/ProjectGameLibrary-java-project1-github-repo-sda/README.md

 GET /games: Retrieve a list of all games.

+GET /games/search?title: search for game by its title.

+GET /games/search1?genre: sesrch for game by its genre

 GET /games/{id}: Retrieve a specific game by its ID.

 POST /games: Create a new game entry.